SSIS vs Talend Open Studio comparison

 SSIS vs. Talend Open Studio

-SSIS is ranked 2nd in Data Integration with 69 reviews while Talend Open Studio is ranked 5th in Data Integration with 47 reviews.
+SSIS is ranked 2nd in Data Integration with 69 reviews while Talend Open Studio is ranked 5th in Data Integration with 48 reviews.
 SSIS is rated 7.6, while Talend Open Studio is rated 8.0.
 The top reviewer of SSIS writes "Maintaining the solution and contacting its support team is easy".
-On the other hand, the top reviewer of Talend Open Studio writes "An open-source ETL tool, when deployed on-premises, requiring an easy installation phase".
-SSIS is most compared with Informatica PowerCenter, IBM InfoSphere DataStage, Oracle Data Integrator (ODI), AWS Glue and Azure Data Factory, whereas Talend Open Studio is most compared with IBM InfoSphere DataStage, Talend Data Fabric, AWS Glue, Talend Data Management Platform and Azure Data Factory.
+On the other hand, the top reviewer of Talend Open Studio writes "Intuitive interface and documentation make it simple to build jobs and APIs and logging helps pinpoint and resolve issues quickly".
+SSIS is most compared with Informatica PowerCenter, IBM InfoSphere DataStage, Oracle Data Integrator (ODI), AWS Glue and Azure Data Factory, whereas Talend Open Studio is most compared with IBM InfoSphere DataStage, Talend Data Fabric, Talend Data Management Platform, Informatica PowerCenter and AWS Glue.
 See our SSIS vs. Talend Open Studio report.

 See our list of best Data Integration vendors.